Chellitcoin (CHLT) Price Reaches $0.0081 on Major Exchanges

-Chellitcoin (CHLT) traded flat against the US dollar during the 24 hour period ending at 17:00 PM Eastern on January 9th.
-One Chellitcoin token can currently be bought for $0.0081 or 0.00000019 BTC on cryptocurrency exchanges.
-In the last seven days, Chellitcoin has traded flat against the US dollar.
-Chellitcoin has a market capitalization of $3.96 billion and approximately $10.49 worth of Chellitcoin was traded on exchanges in the last day.
+Chellitcoin (CHLT) traded flat against the dollar during the twenty-four hour period ending at 0:00 AM ET on January 13th.
+Chellitcoin has a market cap of $3.96 billion and approximately $10.49 worth of Chellitcoin was traded on exchanges in the last day.
+One Chellitcoin token can now be bought for approximately $0.0081 or 0.00000019 BTC on popular exchanges.
+In the last week, Chellitcoin has traded flat against the dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.